mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 For more advanced header configuration, go to the [rendering section](/components/data-grid/rendering/#header-cell).

-## Column menu

-By default, each column header displays a column menu.
-The column menu allows actions to be performed in the context of the target column, e.g. filtering.
-To disable it set the prop `disableColumnMenu={true}`.

-{{"demo": "pages/components/data-grid/columns/ColumnMenuGrid.js", "bg": "inline"}}

 ## Column width

 By default, the columns have a width of 100 pixels.